 Mechatronic systems programming is divided in two parts; first part of this course will equip the student with python programming for affordable single-board computers (ex.
 Raspberry Pi).
 In the second part of the course, students will learn the fundamentals of Robot Operating System (ROS) on which students can build their own robot environment, autonomous navigation (ex.
 SLAM) and manipulation.
 Applications of ROS techniques on robots (ex.
 TurtleBots, Dobot) and computer vision (object detection) will be introduced.
-Prerequisite: CCEE 214.
+Prerequisite: CCEE 214 and MECH 201.
 Annually.

-MECA 499 Co-op Work Experience

-This Co-op work experience is designed to provide students with a five-week short-term work experience in the field of mechanical engineering.
+MECA 499 Co-op Work Experience 1(1,0) This Co-op wo rk experience is designed to provide students with a five-week shortterm work experience in the field of mechanical engineering.
 Students are encouraged to network in the discipline-related industries.
-Report, poster, and power-point presentation, are required Prerequisites: ENGL 217; Senior Standing.
+Report, poster, and power-point presentation, are required Prerequisites ; ENGL 217 ; Senior Standing.

-MECA 540 CAD/CAM/CAE

-Fundamental principles of computer aided design (CAD), computer aided manufacturing (CAM), and computer aided engineering (CAE); prototyping and distributed systems; specific rapid prototyping technologies; design for assembly; small batch manufacturing; continuous manufacturing; bio-technology and manufacturing.
+MECA 540 CAD/CAM/CAE 3(3,0) principles of computer aided design (CAD), (CAM), and computer aided engineering (CAE) distributed syst ems; specific rapid prototyping technologies; design for assembly; small batch manufac cturing; continuous manufacturing; bio-technology a and manufacturing.
 Prerequisite: MECH 224 and MECH 421.
 Annually.

-MECA 542 Industrial and Manufacturing Control

-This course will give an overview of programmable logic controllers (PLCs) and explores different PLC hardware components; number systems and codes; fundamentals of Logic; generation, loading and testing of PLC programs required to operate electrical motors and mechanical actuators used in industrial processes; developing fundamental PLC Wiring Diagrams and Ladder Logic Programs with an emphasis on programming timers and counters; integrated automation solutions through various programming architecture such as function-block and ladder diagrams; configuration of process visualization of a panel.
-Prerequisite: ELEC 320.
-On demand.
+MECA 542 Industrial and Manufacturing Control 3(2,2) This course will give an overview of programmable logic contrexplores different PLC hardware components; number syst fundamentals of Logic; generation, loading and testing of PLC properate electrical motors and mechanical actuators used in inclusion developing fundamental PLC Wiring Diagrams and Ladder Logic emphasis on programming timers and counters; integrated aut through various programming architecture such as function-block and ems and codes; ograms required to dustrial processes; Programs with an tomation solutions configuration of process visualization of a panel.
+Prerequisite: ELEC